B.A., Psychology, University of Alabama in Birmingham

 The Lord has blessed us by allowing us to serve His kingdom mainly through pastoring local churches.
 We began in 1983 when Jimtown Baptist Church in Jimtown, Oklahoma called me as pastor.
 We drove up every weekend from Ft.
 Worth for over two years as we served that church.
 The rigors of preaching every Sunday helped me hone my skills as both an exegete and expositor.
 The poor souls of the church had to listen each Sunday while I was learning on the job.
 Most of them were peanut farmers so they were accustomed to being patient waiting on a harvest.
 So, their patience came in handy listening to a young preacher find his way each week!
 Plus, if you know anything about peanuts, they grow underground, so you have to trust something is happening if you can’t see it.
 Once again, a great skill for them to have while they were waiting on me to improve!

-Actually, Mertens became our home church for the rest of our ministry.
+Actually, Mertens became somewhat of a home church for the rest of our ministry.
 We truly loved our time there.
 Hannah was born while we were serving there.
-We have lifetime friends and you will hear me mention many experiences from our time there if you ever hear me preach.
-We remain very close to the people of Mertens and I plan to be buried there.
+We have lifetime friends, and you will hear me mention many experiences from our time there if you ever hear me preach.
+We remain very close to the people of Mertens.

 Southside grew tremendously while we were there.
 Lots of young families joined us and we loved it!
 I learned the value of personal discipleship, accountability groups and small group ministry while I was at Southside.
 I learned how to conduct large staff meetings because I attended the weekly meetings at Green Acres.
 So much of what I do to this day was shaped by my time in Tyler!